-To read a register, the MAP has to be set to the correct address by executing a partial write cycle which finishes (\overline{CS} high) immediately after the MAP byte.
+To read a register, the MAP has to be set to the correct address by executing a partial write cycle which finishes (CS high) immediately after the MAP byte.
 The MAP auto increment bit (INCR) may be set or not, as desired.
-To begin a read, bring \overline{CS} low, send out the chip address, and set the read/write bit (R/ \overline{W}) high.
+To begin a read, bring CS low, send out the chip address, and set the read/write bit (R/W) high.
 The next falling edge of CCLK will clock out the MSB of the addressed register (CDOUT will leave the high impedance state).
 If the MAP auto increment bit is set to 1, the data for successive registers will appear consecutively.

-10.2 Two-Wire Mode
+9.2 I2C Mode

-In Two-Wire mode, SDA is a bidirectional data line.
-Data is clocked into and out of the part by SCL, with the clock to data relationship as shown in Figure 20.
-There is no \overline{CS} pin.
+In I2C mode, SDA is a bidirectional data line.
+Data is clocked into and out of the part by SCL, with the clock to data relationship as shown in Figure 18.
+There is no $\overline{\text{CS}}$ pin.
 Each individual CS8427 is given a unique address.
 Pins AD0 and AD1 form the two least significant bits of the chip address and should be connected to VL+ or DGND as desired.
-The EMPH pin is used to set the AD2 bit, by connecting a resistor from the $\overline{\text{EMPH}}$ pin to VL+ or to DGND.
+The EMPH pin is used to set the AD2 bit, by connecting a resistor from the EMPH pin to VL+ or to DGND.
 The state of the pin is sensed while the CS8427 is being reset.
-The upper four bits of the seven bit address field are fixed at 0010.
-To communicate with a CS8427, the chip address field, which is the first byte sent to the CS8427, should be 0010 followed by the settings of the EM-PH, AD1, and AD0.
+The upper four bits of the seven bit address field are fixed at 0010b.
+To communicate with a CS8427, the chip address field, which is the first byte sent to the CS8427, should be 0010b followed by the settings of the EMPH, AD1, and AD0.
 The eighth bit of the address is the R/\overline{W} bit.
 If the operation is a write, the next byte is the Memory Address Pointer (MAP) which selects the register to be read or written.
 If the operation is a read, the contents of the register pointed to by the MAP will be output.
 Setting the auto increment bit in MAP allows successive reads or writes of consecutive registers.
 Each byte is separated by an acknowledge bit, ACK, which is output from the CS8427 after each input byte is read.
 The ACK bit is input to the CS8427 from the microcontroller after each transmitted byte.
-The Two-Wire Mode is compatible with the I2C protocol.
+I2C mode is supported only with VL+ = 5.0 V.

-10.3 Interrupts
+9.3 Interrupts

 The CS8427 has a comprehensive interrupt capability.
 The INT output pin is intended to drive the interrupt input pin on the host microcontroller.
 The INT pin may be set to be active low, active high, or active low with no active pull-up transistor.
-This last mode is used for active low, wired-OR hookups with multiple peripherals connected to the microcontroller interrupt input pin.
+This last mode is used for active-low, wired-OR hook-ups with multiple peripherals connected to the micro-controller interrupt input pin.

 Many conditions can cause an interrupt, as listed in the interrupt status register descriptions.
 Each source may be masked off using mask register bits.
-In addition, each source may be set to rising edge, falling edge, or level sensitive.
-Combined with the option of level sensitive or edge sensitive modes within the microcontroller, many different set-ups are possible depending on the needs of the equipment designer.
+In addition, each source may be set to rising edge, falling edge, or level-sensitive.
+Combined with the option of level-sensitive or edge-sensitive modes within the microcontroller, many different set-ups are possible depending on the needs of the equipment designer.